LucasEnard/formation-template-python/README.md

 Then click `Call test service`

-Then by going to the `visual trace` and clicking the white square you should read : "Hello World"
+Then by going to the `visual trace` and clicking the white square you should read : "Hello World".<br>
+Well done, you have created your first full python operation on IRIS.

+<br><br>

-For our firsts real operations we will save the content of a message in the local database and write the same information locally in a .txt file.
+Now, for our firsts big operations we will save the content of a message in the local database and write the same information locally in a .txt file.

 We need to have a way of storing this message first.